cardiffnlp/trait-concept-datasets/README.md

     publisher = "Association for Computational Linguistics", }
 ```
-There are datasets for each trait type for both the McRae and Norms datasets and both single-labelled and multi-labelled.
+There are datasets for each trait type for both the McRae and Norms datasets and both single-labelled and multi-labelled for English.
+There is only a single-labelled dataset from McRae for Spanish.

 [1] Ken McRae, George S. Cree, Mark S. Seidenberg, and Chris McNorgan (2005) *Semantic feature production norms for a large set of living and nonliving things.* Behavior Research Methods, 37:547–559